artefactory-skaff/skaff-rag-accelerator/docs/index.md

 ## Features

-- A configurable RAG setup based around Langchain
+- A configurable RAG setup based around Langchain ([Check out the configuration cookbook here](cookbook))
 - `RAG` and `RagConfig` python classes to help you set things up
 - A REST API based on FastAPI to provide easy access to the RAG as a web backend
 - A demo Streamlit to serve as a basic working frontend (not production grade)